TheCarsonWest/TheCarsonWest.github.io/test/content/Hess Law.md

 ## Connection to Standard Enthalpies of Formation

-Hess's Law is closely related to [[Standard Enthalpies of Formation]].
+Hess's Law is closely related to Standard Enthalpies of Formation.
 The standard enthalpy of formation ( $ \Delta H_f^\circ $ ) of a compound is the enthalpy change for the formation of one mole of the compound from its elements in their standard states.
 Hess's Law can be used to calculate the standard enthalpy change of any reaction using the standard enthalpies of formation of the reactants and products:

  $ \Delta H^\circ_{rxn} = \sum n\Delta H_f^\circ (\text{products}) - \sum m\Delta H_f^\circ (\text{reactants}) $